MLDSBigGuy/Hadoop-installation/README.md

 ```
 (Last message is just a warning.
 Can be neglected)

-### jps in cmd show all the process running as below:
+### jps in terminal shows all the processes running as below:
 ```xml
 898
 9493 DataNode